Sage-Bionetworks/synapsemonitor/README.md

 ## Synapse Monitoring
 [![Get synapsemonitor from PyPI](https://img.shields.io/pypi/v/synapsemonitor.svg?style=for-the-badge&logo=pypi)](https://pypi.python.org/pypi/synapsemonitor)

-Provides tools for monitoring and keeping track of file entity changes in Synapse with the use of File Views.
+Provides tools for monitoring and keeping track of File entity changes in Synapse with the use of File Views.
+Learn more about [File Views](https://docs.synapse.org/articles/views.html)

 ## Installation
 ```
 pip install synapsemonitor
 ```

-### Create email notifications to modifications.
+### Monitor Fileview and send email notifications

-Monitors a project or entities provided in the scope of a fileview for changes and sends an email through the Synapse messaging system to the user specified when changes have been made to the project.
+Monitors a project or entities provided in the scope of a File View for changes and sends an email through the Synapse messaging system to the user specified when changes have been made to the project.
 Includes a list of changed files.
+Please see [Create File View](#create-file-view) if you do not have a File View.

 ```
 usage: synapsemonitor view [-h] [--user_ids USER_IDS [USER_IDS ...]]